abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 2. Reverse a String
 3. Change the letters of a String to the next letter
 4. Simple addition from one upto the number
+5. Coverting first letter of the all words in a string to upper case